I am Dr. Andrew Comerci and Integrity Dental on the north side of Pueblo, CO. Today I would like to answer some questions regarding Oral Surgery.

 Does insurance typically cover the costs of oral surgery?

-If insurance will not fully cover the cost of my oral surgery, is financial assistance available?
+If insurance does not fully cover the cost, is financial assistance available?

-How can I schedule an appointment to discuss oral surgery?
+How can I get scheduled to discuss oral surgery?